myERCO

 National Gallery Singapore, Exhibition: Yayoi Kusama: Life is the Heart of a Rainbow.
 Photographer: Jotham Photography

-The white cube, mostly used to light Conceptual or Contemporary Art, creates a uniformly illuminated space and provides a neutral background across different themes.
-It can used to display several works as a single unit with wallwashing.
-This provide the ideal neutral background for paintings; the artwork and the room are equal in terms of perception hierarchy and lighting treatment.
-In contrast to accent lighting, the lighting doesn’t need to change if picture arrangements or formats change.
+Often synonymous with Conceptual or Contemporary Art, the 'White Cube' creates a uniformly illuminated space.
+This method provides a neutral background across various themes, allowing multiple works to be perceived as a cohesive unit through meticulous wallwashing.
+It’s the ideal neutral canvas for paintings, where the artwork and the room achieve equal hierarchical perception and lighting treatment.
+Crucially, unlike accent lighting, this approach requires minimal changes if picture arrangements or formats are updated.

 Shout Contemporary, Hong Kong